nilesh-tawari/ChronQC/docs/run_chronqc.rst

 Interactive html report is created in ``chronqc_output`` under the ``.`` (current) directory.

-**Creating, updating ChronQC database and plots**
+**2. Creating and updating ChronQC database and creating plots**

-For creating, updating ChronQC database and plots, see the example below* This example demonstrates generating a ChronQC database, updating the generated database with new data and creating ChronQC graphs using the database.
+For creating, updating ChronQC database and plots, see the example below.
+This example demonstrates generating a ChronQC database, updating the generated database with new data and creating ChronQC graphs using the database.

 .. code-block:: shell